theimowski/talk-functional-tricity-fsharp/slides/index.md

 * Born in 2005 (bundled with VS 2005), from Microsoft Research initiative
 * Development lead by Don Syme
 * Aimed to incorporate Functional Programming into .NET platform
+* Door-to-door with Haskell (Simon Peyton Jones, Simon Marlow)
 * Originally closed source

 ---